robayet002/Seeding-QDArchive/Readme.md

 # QDArchive Seeder (Part I)
 ---
 **ID:** 23277555

 **Semester:** Winter 25/26 + Summer 26

-A research tool that discovers, downloads, and catalogues **Qualitative Data Analysis (QDA) project files** from traget repositories.
-It scrapes metadata and files from SADA (DataFirst UCT) and Dataverse Norway storing everything in a structured SQLite database across five normalised tables.
+A research tool that discovers, downloads, and catalogues **Qualitative Data Analysis (QDA) project files** from target repositories.
+It scrapes metadata and files from SADA (DataFirst UCT) and Dataverse Norway, storing everything in a structured SQLite database across five normalised tables.

 ---